Change your settings here

 – Persistent cookies (use for a limited period)

-b) Transient cookies are automatically deleted when you close your browser.
-These include session cookies, in particular.
+a) Transient cookies are automatically deleted when you close your browser.
+These include in particular the session cookies.
 Session cookies store a ‘session ID with which various requests by your browser can be associated with the joint session.
 This allows your computer to be recognised when you return to the website.
 Session cookies are deleted when you log out or when you close your browser.

 (2) This stored information is stored separately from any further details provided to us.
 In particular, the data contained in the cookies are not linked to any other data.